altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "D::I wasn't down there long."
 "J_R::Stay with him"
-*Jochek grabbed Ada's hand and led her away* "L_R::Shut the door, would you?"
+*Jochek grabbed Ada's hand and led her away* "L_R::Wait, take these."
+*Lenny tossed them two gas masks hanging on the side wall* "L_R::Shut the door, would you?"
-*She did, finding a latch she also locked it* 'L_R::Maybe just the chef'
+*Ada did, finding a latch she also locked it* 'L_R::Maybe just the chef'
 *Lenny filled through the cupboards - taking inventory* *Ada and Jochek walked down the hall*
-'AD_R::That a point for my theory'
-'J_R::One point, fine - I grant you'
+'L_R::We can do an irritant, or... oh - will gas masks protect against that...'
+~Lenny was looking at a vial labeled~
+'J_R::Nothing fancy Lenny.'
-~They took a moment at the stairs, listening for activity~ 'AD_R::Want to bet it is like that everywhere: one person in control of a horde?'
+~They took a moment at the stairs, listening for activity~ 'AD_R::One bad seed, Jochek'
-'J_R::most places, granted - not everywhere'
+'J_R::Do you know how long we vetted you?'
 *They descended the stairs*
 ~A main set of stairs, and behind it - a smaller, more subdued set of stairs led to the floors below~ 'L_R::This argument, again - let me concentrate' 'RX::We should add more to us'
 'J_R::If we choose the right people'
-~Jochek led the way - keeping a watch on the hallway entrance~ 'AD_R::It only takes one to ruin it'
+~Jochek led the way - keeping a watch on the hallway entrance~ 'AD_R::It only takes one'
 ~A few more floors down the cellar held the Way Out~ "D::Anything I can do to help?"
 ~Lenny, was lost in thought~